 It was in the early Sixties that Olivetti decided to develop a “desktop” computer; namely, a computer much smaller than those used at the time, and compact enough to be “a personal object, something that had to live with a person, a person with his chair sitting at a table or desktop” (Roberto Olivetti).
 This object was the Programma 101.

 This idea was utterly revolutionary since, at the time, computers were massive mainframes sealed in airtight rooms and operated by an elite of specialized technicians in white coats.
 Just before revealing the “dream machine”, a Programma 101 advertisement recited: “Welcome to the world of tomorrow.
-You are about to take a journey out of this world into the world of the future”, another one was showing a businessman and a handsome woman in swimsuit (his secretary, perhaps) working on a Perottina right at the side of a pool…
+You are about to take a journey out of this world into the world of the future”, another one was showing a businessman and a handsome woman in a swimsuit (his secretary, perhaps) working on a Perottina right at the side of a pool…

 1960s advertisements of the Olivetti P101 for the U.S. market

 The development stage

 The Programma 101 takes its nickname, Perottina, from that of its inventor – Italian electrical engineer Pier Giorgio Perotto, then 32 years old – to whom Olivetti assigned the direction of the project in 1962.
 The computer was actually developed by an engineering team of five young technicians which included, along with Perotto, Giovanni De Sandre, Giuliano Gaiti, Gastone Garziera, and Giancarlo Toppi.

 The early story of the Programma is somewhat romantic.
-Olivetti had just sold its electronic division to General Electric, which wasn’t interested in a “Italian computers” at all.
+Olivetti had just sold its electronic division to General Electric, which wasn’t interested in an “Italian computers” at all.

 Yet, the team didn’t want to give up the project, already in an embryonic stage; therefore, they invented a trick.
 Overnight, they warily declassified the machine from “computer” to “calculator”, and the calculator division was not part of the agreement with GE.
 So they could go on developing for some crucial months their “machine of the future”, in a sort of no man’s land between Olivetti and General Electric.